 Recently, my husband and I decided to have a no spend week in our household.
-Not because we didn’t have the money, but rather to save some money.
+A week of no spending can be a challenge, but I’ve gathered some of my favorite no spend week tips.

 If you are looking for a way to save up some extra cash, try going an entire week without spending any money on unnecessary items.
-Of course you should pay all of your bills, and you will need gas in your vehicle to get to work, but avoid spending money on going out to eat, entertainment, or shopping trips.
+Of course you should pay all of your bills, and you will need gas in your vehicle to get to work, but stop spending money on unnecessary things like going out to eat, entertainment, or shopping trips.

 Find what works for you.
 A spending freeze will look different for everyone.
-You may decide that going to the grocery store doesn’t count towards your spending.
+You may decide that going to the grocery store doesn’t count towards your spending or you may choose to only eat from what is in your home already.

 If you have a hard time telling yourself “no”, then why not just leave your cash and cards at home or locked in the car.
-This way you not only won’t be tempted to buy anything, but you won’t be able to buy anything either.
+This way you not only won’t be tempted to buy anything, but you won’t be able to spend money on anything either.

 Just because I wasn’t spending any money, didn’t mean that I couldn’t go window shopping.
 During our no spend week, I went to Hobby Lobby and looked around at all of their Christmas decorations.